jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         white and monochromatic, without harmony with their own parameters and features and elaborate without taking into consideration that each human being is an exclusive and individual entity.
-Smile design is an invaluable tool in the field of cosmetic dentistry, as long as it is used with ethics, wisdom and true aesthetic criteria.</p>\n"
+Smile design is an invaluable tool in the field of Cosmetic Dentistry, as long as it is used with ethics, wisdom and true aesthetic criteria.</p>\n"
     - question: What parameters are used to choose the shape of the new teeth?
       answer: "<p>Race, sex, age, personality, size and shape of the face, biotype